guidefari/here_hugo/content/artist/Bruce-Loko.md

 {{<spotifyembed playlist 2LGkjKEs1sBlzbRxIM0HNf>}}

-The playlist includes a Glitch dub remix from Fka Mash, pure bliss.
+- The playlist includes a Glitch dub remix from Fka Mash, pure bliss.
+- Hyperion is a heavy, dance floor ready tune!